darksoil-studio/p2p-shipyard/docs/index.md

       link: /guides/overview

 features:
-  - title: 🚧 Open Beta 🚧
+  - title: 🚧 Beta Software 🚧
     details: p2p Shipyard is in beta.
-Use it for free while we collect feedback!
+Contact us if you want to be part of our beta program!
   - title: Plug and play modules
     details: Don't reinvent the wheel, focus on what makes your app unique.
   - title: Connect to web 2 services